Cross Island Line: Rolling stock

 Services on the CRL are to be provided by an initial order of six-car electric multiple units (EMU) designed and manufactured by CRRC Qingdao Sifang in Qingdao, China, known as the CRRC Qingdao Sifang CR151.
-These trains will draw power from an overhead conductor rail similar to the North East Line and will be equipped with condition monitoring systems to enable rapid detection of potential faults.
-In addition, each carriage will feature five doors per side, similar to the T251 trains on the Thomson–East Coast Line, and will include wider gangway connections between carriages to facilitate smoother passenger movement both within the train and during boarding and alighting.
-Platforms on the CRL will be constructed to accommodate eight-car trains, which are expected to be fully utilised in the early years of operation as commuter demand increases.
+These trains will draw power from an overhead conductor rail for increased acceleration, the second line on the MRT network to do so after the North East Line (NEL), and will be equipped with condition monitoring systems to enable rapid detection of potential faults.

+In addition, each carriage will feature five doors per side, similar to the T251 trains on the Thomson–East Coast Line (TEL), and will include wider gangway connections between carriages to facilitate smoother passenger movement both within the train and during boarding and alighting.
+Platforms on the CRL will be constructed to accommodate eight-car trains, the longest on the MRT network, which are expected to be fully utilised in the early years of operation as commuter demand increases.

 The LTA announced that it had awarded the contract for the supply of trains for the line on 14 June 2023.
 Initially comprising a 44-train order, it includes an option for 11 more trains and for maintenance support of the train fleet.
-The trains are to be delivered progressively from 2027 onwards.
+The trains were scheduled to be delivered progressively from 2027 onwards.
 A CRL Train Mixed Reality Mock-up was displayed at LTA's Hampshire office as a public engagement exercise.

+The first train, set 5002, arrived at Jurong Port from Qingdao in late May 2026.